-At the request of Senators Jerry Hill and Janet Nguyen, on September 18, 2017, the board convened a task force to study the appropriate educational and training requirements for an individual licensed as a manicurist to possibly increase their skill set to allow these individuals to safely practice superfluous hair removal while prioritizing public health and well-being.
-Subject matter experts included two board members (Joseph Federico and Jacqueline Crabtree), board staff, a waxing specialist, a schools' representative, a representative of the public, an industry association representative and licensee representation.
-This meeting resulted in a report presenting the recommendations of the task force.
-The board has included the final submitted report in Section 12, Attachment C.
+At the request of Senators Jerry Hill and Janet Nguyen, on September 18, 2017, the Board convened a task force to study the appropriate educational and training requirements for an individual licensed as a manicurist to possibly increase their skill set to safely practice superfluous hair removal while prioritizing public health and well-being.
+Subject matter experts included two board members (Joseph Federico and Jacqueline Crabtree), board staff, a waxing specialist, a school representative, a public representative, an industry association representative and licensee representation.
+This meeting resulted in a report of the task force's recommendations.
+The Board has included the final submitted report in Volume 2, Section 12, Attachment C.